Binisicaru/sf-crime-statistics/README.md

 </li>
 <li>
 <p><strong>What were the 2-3 most efficient SparkSession property key/value pairs?&nbsp;</strong><strong>Through testing multiple variations on values, how can you tell these were the most optimal?</strong></p>
+<p>I did some camparisons and I think the best values were obtained assigning the next values</p>
 <table style="width: 275.333px;">
 <tbody>
 <tr>